ahandsel/articles/Duplicate_Kintone_Apps/KintoneAppDuplication.md

   * Unless the condition uses the User Selection field and an Administrator user and/or login user is set

 Process management
-  * Unless the Branch Criteria uses a User Selection field that is set to Administrator user
+  * Unless the Branch Criteria uses a User Selection field that is set to the Administrator user

 Assignee
   * Unless the assignee is set to the following: